tokhirasulov/Globus/README.md

 # 🌍 Globus - Interactive 3D Globe

 Globus is an interactive 3D globe visualization built using **Three.js** and **three-globe**.
-This project allows users to explore global connections and display dynamic paths between different locations with animated arcs.
+This project allows users to explore and display dynamic paths between different locations with animated arcs.

 ## 🚀 Demo